 - Resource on steps to take now to avoid losing custody of your children if you are detained by ICE– available in Spanish, Mandarin Chinese, and French

-- ACLU videos on what to do when interacting with ICE (immigration agents) – you can view these in English, Spanish, Urdu, Arabic, Haitian Creole, Russian, Mandarin
+- ACLU videos on what to do when interacting with ICE (immigration agents) – you can view these in English, Spanish, Urdu, Arabic, Haitian Creole, Russian, and Mandarin

 - Information about your rights if you have Deferred Action for Childhood Arrivals (DACA)